Contents

-There’s a chance that we’ll see changes to the way nicotine-free vapes are sold in the UK, due to the UK Government’s proposed plans to counteract underage vaping.
+There’s a chance that we’ll see changes to the way nicotine-free vapes are sold in the UK, as new vaping regulations are a distinct possibility in the future.

 How many nicotine-free vapes are sold in the UK?